Peer Mentoring Program

 Questions?
 Contact Dr. Al MacKrell

 In order to serve as a Peer Mentor in the FRI you must attend training sessions offered by the CNS Peer Leader Academy.
-An 8 hour training session consisting of CNS Peer Leader Academy basic training and FRI Specific Mentor training for Spring 2013 will be held on January 12, from 8:30 - 5:00 PM.
+An 8 hour training session consisting of CNS Peer Leader Academy basic training and FRI Specific Mentor training for Spring 2013 will be held in early January (date pending), from 8:30 - 5:00 PM.